 ELK.
 One elk restricted to type of elk described on license.
-Type of elk includes either antlerless or any elk (antlerless or antlered).
+Type of elk includes either antlerless or any elk (antlerless or antlered\).

 MOOSE.
 One moose restricted to type of moose described on license.
-Type of moose includes either antlerless, antlered or any moose (antlerless or antlered).
+Type of moose includes either antlerless or any moose (antlerless or antlered\).

-All elk or moose with at least one visible antler are considered antlered.
+\ All elk or moose with at least one visible antler are considered antlered.

 BIGHORN SHEEP.
 One male bighorn sheep.
-Rams with radio-collars may not be harvested in Unit B3.